 - Giving all available company support.

-Medical capability dismissal isn’t by definition an unfair dismissal, but if handled incorrectly, this can lead to an unfair dismissal claim and large payouts via a tribunal.
+Medical capability dismissal isn’t an unfair dismissal, but if handled incorrectly, this can lead to an unfair dismissal claim and large payouts via a tribunal.

 Unfair dismissal for capability and pay

-The cap for an unfair dismissal payout in this area currently stands at £105,707 compensation cap + £19,290 basic award cap (or unlimited compensation for a discriminatory dismissal).
+The cap for an unfair dismissal payout in this area currently stands at £105,707 compensation cap, including a £19,290 basic award cap (or unlimited compensation for a discriminatory dismissal).

-If you handle the situation correctly, this can go some way to ensuring you won't need to make this payout.
+If you handle the situation correctly, this can serve as insurance against unfair dismissal payouts and the payouts that often accompany them.
 If you're looking for guidance on conducting a capability dismissal, Acas has guidance on the issue.

 Speak to an expert